Kia Sonet facelift SUV leaked ahead of global debut

 Kia is expected to launch the facelift version of the Sonet sub-compact SUV in India soon.
 Ahead of its official unveiling, images of the new-look Sonet has been leaked on social media.
-The model has been leaked through Chinese media and is meant for the China markets.
-The India-spec facelift version may be slightly different.
 The images have revealed the new exterior design of the Sonet, revealing all the changes the SUV will undergo in its new avatar.
 First launched in 2020, Kia Sonet rivals the likes of Tata Nexon, Maruti Suzuki Brezza and Hyundai Verna among others in the sub-compact segment.

 The leaked images reveal that the new Sonet will not get too many updates in terms of its design.
 In fact, the changes are much less compared to the new Seltos launched in July.
 This will be the first major facelift for Sonet SUV since its launch three years ago.
 Some of the changes that one can immediately point out are redesigned front bumper and headlight cluster with tweaked LED DRL units.
 At the rear, the taillight units have also been redesigned and will come with a connected LED lightbar too.
 The design of the alloy wheels remain largely the same.